jnunemaker/jnunemaker.github.com/about.md

 ### Words With Friends

 Consulted for New Toy, Inc. and Zynga, Inc. (after their acquisition of New Toy) on the backend application that powered their popular "with friends" games (chess, words and hanging at the time).
-Helped scale the application from thousands of requests per minute and one database server to millions of requests per minute and hundreds of database servers, including launching Words with Friends on Facebook.
+Helped scale the application from thousands of requests per minute and one database server to millions of requests per minute and hundreds of database servers, including the launch Words with Friends on Facebook.
 Ruby, Rails, MySQL, (lots of) Memcache and Redis.
 2010-2011.

 ### Gauges